Skip to main content

 1. Hold the pen upright (see Figure L, a)

-2. Twist the gray cap until the orange needle guard pops up (see Figure L, b).
+2. Gently twist the gray cap to the left (counterclockwise) until the orange needle guard pops up (see Figure L, b).

-3. Gently pull the cap off the orange needle guard (see Figure L, c)
+3. Gently pull the gray cap off the orange needle guard (see Figure L, c).
+Do not press on the orange needle guard until ready to inject.

 4. After cap removal, please throw away (dispose of) the cap in a sharps disposal container (see Step 17).